zgojcic/3DSmoothNet/README.md

 ```
 in a new virtual environment.

+To get the correct cuda and cudnn version you can also use the following docker: ```nvidia/cuda:9.0-cudnn7-devel-ubuntu16.04```
 ### Input parametrization

 We provide a cmake file that can be used to compile `main.cpp` as: